ndronos/c-nomorph/HowStufWorks.md

 String manipulation has such a unique set of operations, it has its own dedicated C library <string.h> with your typical string functions.

+The built-in operations in C are the typical operations you'd find in most programming languages.

 (HowStuffWorks, 2017) pp. 6 & 13
 ```